jckleiner/learning-and-notes/general/api-paradigms/api-paradigms.md

  4. **Header** (`Accepts-version: 1.0`)
  5. **Content negotiation** (`curl -H "Accept: application/vnd.xm.device+json; version=1" http://www.example.com/api/products`): This is a more granular approach because it versions resource representations instead of versioning the entire API, but it also comes with a high implementation cost for both clients and developers.
 More often than not, content negotiation needs to be implemented from scratch as there are few libraries that offer that out of the box.
 Semmantically using version number in header or content negotiation seems better.
 But its far much more practical using the URL: less error prone, best debuged, readily seen by developers, easily modifiable in rest testing clients.

+It is said that "with GraphQL you don't have to version your APIs" or "GraphQL handles API versioning" or similar statements.
+This is not true at all.
+GraphQL APIs can also be versioned and will also have unavoidable breaking changes.

+GraphQL helps with continuous evolution in a few ways that make it quite a bit easier:
+ 1. It has first-class deprecation support on fields, and most tooling already knows how to use it.
+ 2. Additive changes come with no overhead on existing and new clients.
+ 3. Usage tracking can be done down to single fields.

+Another thing to keep in mind is that if you opt for a continuous evolution approach first and then decide you absolutely need versioning, that’s possible.
+The opposite is much harder.

+In summary, currently **there is no best solution** for *restful* or *graphQL* API versioning.
+Another idea is that you should not version your API at all and try your best to obey the contract.
+This heavily depends on the situation, how big the project is, how many clients your API has, if you own/control the clients, even if not, could you communicate the changes and expect that they fix their client side etc.

 ### Downsides of REST:
  * Cannot have push notifications because it is based on HTTP which is stateless
  * Uses CRUD which is an antipattern(?) - https://www.youtube.com/watch?v=frUNFrP7C9w .
 Not the fault of REST but since it is used with REST so commonly